REFATESHAQ/PIDC-NN_MinerNet/README.md

 This work has been supported by my livelihood and my family's aid.
 The code and data are connected to article, entitled “Deep Learning Algorithm for Computer Vision with a New Technique and Concept: PIDC-NN for Binary Classification Tasks in a Coal Preparation Plant (MinerNet)” TechRxiv (10.36227/techrxiv.23266301).
 Note that, the article is under review.

 For the introduction, methodology, and results.
-You can see the article https://doi.org/10.36227/techrxiv.23266301.v1
+You can see the article (Deep Learning Algorithm for Computer Vision with a New Technique and Concept: PIDC-NN for Binary Classification Tasks in a Coal Preparation Plant (MinerNet)) [https://doi.org/10.36227/techrxiv.23266301.v2]

 The question is, why do I make contact with you?